Search

 Upon completion of this presentation, the participant will be able to:

-*Understand the latest advancements in the diagnosis, treatment, and management of perinatal HIV, along with current epidemiological trends.
+*Understand the latest advancements in the diagnosis, treatment, and management to prevent perinatal HIV infections, along with current epidemiological trends.

-*Identify key challenges in the care of infants and children with perinatal HIV and understand the current DHHS guidelines for their care, exploring effective strategies and solutions to address these issues.
+*Identify key challenges in the care of infants with perinatal HIV exposure and understand the current DHHS guidelines for their care, exploring effective strategies and solutions to address these issues.

-*Implement best practices and innovative approaches in clinical settings to improve health outcomes for perinatal HIV patients, in alignment with current DHHS care guidelines.
+*Implement best practices and innovative approaches in clinical settings to improve health outcomes for preventing perinatal HIV infections, in alignment with current DHHS care guidelines.

 Norma Perez, DO